-Syria’s environment is in a dire state: deforestation, overgrazing, soil erosion, desertification, lack of (drinking) water, water pollution from raw sewage and industrial waste (like petroleum refining waste) are just a few of the problems.
-The SNEAP report states: ‘For a long time, Syria was renowned for its very diverse geographic and climatic features, which provided a variety of environments suitable for a wide range of plant and animal species, and a great genetic diversity within these.
-However, as consequence of natural habitat destruction, accompanied by population growth and associated human activities, urban development and agricultural expansion, many categories of biological and genetic resources are being depleted and endangered.’
+Syria’s environment is in a dire state: deforestation, overgrazing, soil erosion, desertification, lack of (drinking) water, water pollution from raw sewage, and industrial waste (like petroleum refining waste) are just a few of the problems.
+The SNEAP report states: ‘For a long time, Syria was renowned for its very diverse geographic and climatic features, which provided a variety of environments suitable for a wide range of plant and animal species, and great genetic diversity within these.
+However, due to natural habitat destruction, accompanied by population growth and associated human activities, urban development, and agricultural expansion, many categories of biological and genetic resources are being depleted and endangered.’

 One of the positive results is that there are now three protected areas: the Abu Qubays Protected Area in central north-western Syria (Hama Governorate), the Farunluq Protected Area in the north-western coastal region (Latakia Governorate), and Jabal (Mount) Abd al-Aziz Protected Area in the north-east (al-Hasaka Governorate).

 Yew, lime, and fir trees grow in what is left of the forests on the mountain slopes.
 Scrubs and scrubby underbrush cover many slopes.
 Trees do not grow on the steppe, except for some sparsely distributed hawthorns.
 In early spring, a variety of (flowering) plants cover the land.
 From June, however, the weather is too dry for plants to survive.